(尚未譯成中文)

 Assuming that planes follow their routes well and maybe looking up individual points, and using my own coordinates, I find route M-750 crosses 9338 meters due north of me.
 (See makefile, section how_far_north)

-I wrote a python script to determine elevations from what stars the plane passes between.
+I wrote a python script to (and second perl script) to determine elevations from what stars the plane passes between.
 Here are results for several sample levels:

 Fields: